lukacspapp/GA-SEI-Project-2-Brewdog/README.md

   }, [])

   ```
-  As the function is in a <code>useEffect</code> the <code>getData</code> function gets called whenver there is change in the array of beers.
+  As the function is in a <code>useEffect</code> the <code>getData</code> function gets called whenever there is change in the array of beers.

   The is a filter on this page that is executed by the <code>newBeers</code> function on a click event.